AnandChowdhary/writing/reflection-assignment.md

 - "Under pressure of the increasing popularity of early Christianity, the Roman emperor Constantin accepted the new religion which he institutionalized into the Roman Catholic Church.
 At the end of the 4th century, diversity of individual faith was replaced by dogmatic uniformity."
 - "In his book 'From Darwin to Hitler' the historian Weikart shows in detail how very gradually Darwin's ideas were perverted into the ideology of Nazism.
 In the same way in which certain plant species cannot keep up with the evolutionary process, certain groups of people fall victim to the process of evolution."
 - "The overemphasis on the production factor labor at the extreme left orientation in state communism has been replaced by the equally one-sided emphasis on the production factor capital at the extreme right hand side position.
 The result is a financial crisis which forms an actual threat for societal sustainability."

+#### Notes from class

+- When worldviews are too polarized, it's hard to balance (i.e., bring it back together again)